Library Search Tips

 Keeping track of Searches

-- Save items you like the look of to your My favorites folder by clicking the pin symbol next to the title.
-After you have finished searching, click the pin symbol at the top of the page to go to the folder.
-These saved items stay here until you unpin them.
+- Save items to your My favorites folder by clicking the pin symbol next to the title.
+Click the pin symbol at the top of the page to access these saved items, which stay here until you unpin them (if you are logged in).

 - When refining your search using the filters on the right, click Show more to expand the options.